-Learn about the Native Americans who lived in North Alabama during the early 1800s - what tribes lived in our area, what their lifestyle was like, when they were removed from their lands, and why.
-Experience the Trail of Tears interactive timeline to learn about the journey they were forced to endure as they relocated to the west.
-Celebrate their culture as you learn to write using Sequoyah's Cherokee syllabary and make a Native American craft.
+Learn about the Native Americans who lived in North Alabama during the early 1800s - what tribes lived in our area, what their lifestyle was like, when they were removed from their lands and why.
+Experience the Trail of Tears interactive timeline to learn about the journey Native Americans were forced to endure as they relocated to the west.
+Celebrate their culture as you learn about Sequoyah's Cherokee syllabary and make a Native American craft.